- Contact Us

 - Articles & Stories

-Throughout this pandemic, we have seen a growth in anti-Asian racism from racial slurs to violent acts, all of which have negatively impacted the Asian community as well as many other people who face colourism every day.
+Throughout this pandemic, we have seen a growth in anti-Asian racism from racial slurs to violent acts, all of which have negatively impacted the Asian community.

-In response to the continued racial violence connected to COVID-19, we would like to create a safe and confidential space to support students from the Asian community who feel alienated and/or targeted.
+In response to the continued racial violence, we would like to create a safe and confidential space to support students from the Asian community who feel alienated and/or targeted.

-The racial violence we have experience continues to have a profound impact our mental wellbeing and our identity.
-The facilitators recognize the current pandemic has negatively impacted Black, Indigenous, and People of Color (BIPOC) disproportionately and would like to invite these individuals to participate in the sessions, as we recognize the lack of presentation of Black and Indigenous providers at Health and Counselling.
+The racial violence we have experienced continues to have a profound impact on our mental wellbeing and our identity.
+The facilitators recognize the current pandemic has also negatively impacted Black, Indigenous, and People of Color (BIPOC) more than ever and would like to invite these individuals to participate in the sessions.

 We understand the discussion of racism can activate a person’s responses.
 If you find yourself in this position, please reach out for support from our Mental Health Nurses during our hours of operation at 778-782-4615.
 If you need support outside of our office hours, please connect with the My SSP program.